QUIK — QuickLogic Corporation

 1. Key Financial Results and Metrics

-- Non-GAAP Gross Margin: 20.8%, affected by inventory reserves and unexpected costs.
+- Non-GAAP Gross Margin: 20.8%, impacted by inventory reserves and unexpected professional services costs.

 - Non-GAAP Operating Expenses: Approximately $3.5 million, exceeding guidance due to executive incentives.